yousaiditchewie/tastr/README.md

 ###Technologies used
 ___
-This is a full-stack Ruby on Rails application that utilizes HTML, CSS, Bootstrap, JavaScript, jQuery, PostgresQL, and is deployed on Heroku.
+This is a full-stack Ruby on Rails application that utilizes HTML, CSS, Bootstrap, Paperclip, JavaScript, jQuery, PostgresQL, and is deployed on Heroku.

 ###Design
 ___